varya/ds-breakfast-01-2021/index.md

 I have a lot of experience with custom set ups.
 They served the purpose but took much more time to maintain.
 So, I think it is always better to re-use the community work and adopt the common solution.

 Both Styleguidist and Storybook have additional plugins for visual regression tests, sometimes more than one.
+With that plugins, the set up is just installing one more npm package.
+And since the whole interface is already divided into isolated components, running the tests are easy.

 Combining this idea with generating documenttaion from custom source, you can take advantage of the plugins even for non-React projects.